thinking-with-computers/ludus-spec/README.md

 ##### Numbers
 Ludus has one number type, 64-bit floating point numbers.
 You may write numbers either as integers, `7`, `-12`, `4_000_000`; or as decimals, `3.14`, `-12.345`, `0.224`.
 Underscore separators are optional and ignored, but may not appear at the beginning or end of the number.
 Integers may not begin with leading `0`s.
 The negative sign, `-` at the beginning of a number, is part of the number and may not be separated by a space.

 This has the upside of not bothering new users with multiple number types (as with everything in computers, numbers are shockingly complicated).
-It has the downside of all of the IEEE floating-point math hell, which learners won't touch right away but will cause pain down the line.
+It has the downside of all of the IEEE floating-point math hell, which learners won't touch right away but will cause pain down the line (floats come for us all).

 ###### Constants
 Ludus defines some (which?) constants, with specific names. `Infinity`, `Pi`, and so on.
 Note that these are capitalized (are they?--traditionally, they would be ALL_CAPS, which, ::sad face emoji::).
+These aren't defined at the language level, they're just named values in the prelude.

 ##### Keywords
 Keywords evaluate to themselves and only to themselves.
 They are written as a word preceded by a colon: `:keyword`, `:foo`, `:n00b`.
 They have the same naming rules as words.
 They must begin with a colon, and then a letter, and then any character that is not a word-terminator (e.g. whitespace). `:n00b` will be the same value no matter where it's written (and different from every other keyword).

+###### Terminators
+Characters that terminate words: here's the set of terminator characters (as Clojure characters): `\: \; \newline \space \tab \{ \( \[ \$ \# \- \< \& \,`.

 ##### Strings
 UTF8 strings are set off by double quotes: `"this is a string"`.
 Strings may be split across lines with a `\` before the newline.
 (Strings are also complicated!)

 ###### Unresolved design decision: string inerpolation
 * Do we want string interpolation?
-It's useful in string literals: `"string string {interpolation} string string"`. _Temporary decision: yes, interpolation, but deferred until later._
+It's useful in string literals: `"string string {interpolation} string string"`. _Temporary decision: yes, interpolation, but deferred until later._ NB: Rust has recently added support for a light duty (safer) version of this, where what's interpolated isn't any arbitrary expression but only bound names.
+I think this may be a way to go.

 #### Literal collections
 Ludus has several different collections with literal representations in the language: tuples, lists, hashmaps, and sets.
 All collections are immutable, and are compared by value, not reference.
 All collections in Ludus can hold values of any type, including other collections.
 When they are indexed, they are zero-indexed.